piotr-kedziak/capistrano-db-sync/README.md

 # Capistrano DB sync
 Tasks for database sync a staging and a development environment from a production database.

+## Supported DB
+Now this gem are supporting Postgresql.

 ## Installation
 Add this line to your application's Gemfile: